-During the nesting season, green turtles will nest every 2 weeks over several months and lay 4 or more nests before leaving the nesting area and returning to their foraging grounds.
-Green turtles are a long-lived species and can live for 70 years or more.
-Female green turtles reach maturity at 25 to 35 years and will continue to nest for 30 years or more.
+During the nesting season, females of most species of sea turtles will nest about every 2 weeks over several months and lay multiple nests before leaving the nesting area and returning to their foraging grounds.
 Every 2 to 5 years they undertake reproductive migrations and return to nest on a beach in the general area where they hatched decades earlier.
 Over her lifetime, a female will produce thousands of eggs and hatchlings.

 7. Sand temperature is very important.

 The sex of sea turtles, like many other turtles, is determined by the temperature in the nest.
 Cooler incubation temperatures produce primarily male hatchlings and warmer incubation temperatures produce primarily female hatchlings.
 Temperatures that fluctuate between the two extremes will produce a mix of male and female hatchlings.
 Watch the video below to learn about research on alarming trends as global temperatures rise, and fewer male turtles are hatching from the nesting beaches.